facetframer/orgnav/README.md

 Run `M-x orgnav<TAB>` for a list of functions: functions without `--`s in them are public functions that you might like to call.

+## Requirements

+This library makes use of [lexical bindings](https://www.gnu.org/software/emacs/manual/html_node/elisp/Lexical-Binding.html) in some functions, and so **requires emacs 24.1 or newer**.

 ## Installing

 Download the source code.